FgmBvB/ad-classroom-containers-poc/README.md

 The implementation validates:

-* Automated deployment of development environments.
+- Automated deployment of development environments.
-* Multi-student isolated workspaces.
+- Multi-student isolated workspaces.
-* Persistent storage across sessions.
+- Persistent storage across sessions.
-* Browser-based access to development tools.
+- Browser-based access to development tools.
-* Centralized cluster management through Kubernetes and Portainer.
+- Centralized cluster management through Kubernetes and Portainer.
-* Compatibility with existing Windows classroom infrastructure.
+- Compatibility with existing Windows classroom infrastructure.

+This Proof of Concept demonstrates that modern container technologies can be introduced into existing educational infrastructures while minimizing changes to the current administration model.

 ---